COMET

 Notice that Stata has reported that variables have been stored as scalars, where a scalar is simply a quantity.

-If we want Stata to tell us the mean price from the automobile data set that was just calculated using summarize
+If we want Stata to tell us the mean price from the automobile data set that was just calculated using summarize, we can use the following:

-display return(mean)
+display r(mean)

 We can now store that scalar as a local, and use that local in other Stata commands:

-local price_mean = return(mean)
+local price_mean = r(mean)

 display "The mean of price variable is `price_mean'."

-local price_mean_formatted : display %5.0fc return(mean)
+local price_mean_formatted : display %5.0fc r(mean)

 display "The average price is `price_mean_formatted'."

 Imagine that we wanted to create a new variable that is equal to the price minus the mean of that same variable.
 We would do this if we wanted to de-mean that variable or, in other words, create a new price variable that has a mean of zero.
-To do this, we could use the generate
+To do this, we could use the generate command along with the local we just created to do exactly that:

-local price_mean = return(mean)
+local price_mean = r(mean)

 generate price_demean = price - `price_mean'